UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### node-geocoder

 Allows for geocoding.
-Currently not used but planed to be.
+Currently not used but might, eventually.

 ### passport